ovidiuch/jobs-done/README.md

 You decide it's time to call it a day.

 You are guided through a set of (customizable) steps meant to relieve your mind from work-related thoughts.
 This often involves formalizing thoughts into tasks and creating a plan for tomorrow.
+Each step can have one more **external links** attached.

 Then you **say a "set phrase" out loud.** This step is personal so choose a set phrase you resonate with.
 Verbalizing your set phrase "provides a simple cue to your mind that it's safe to release work-related thoughts for the rest of the day."